stanfordjournalism/stanford-progj-2022/assignments/first_notebook.md

 ```
 # Navigate to the project if you're not already there
-cd ~/Desktop/code/first-python-notebook
+cd ~/code/first-python-notebook

 # and activate the environment
 pipenv shell

-# Start jupyter (this should open a
-# a new page in your web browser)
+# Start jupyter (this should open a new page in your web browser)
 jupyter lab
 ```

+To shut down Jupyter Lab, save your work in the browser.
+Then close the browser tab and `CTRL-C` in the terminal where you invoked `jupyter lab`.
+The latter step will shut down the local web server process that runs Jupyter Lab in your browser.

 ## Submissions

 Once you have completed the tutorial, you should save and push your work to GitHub using our standard workflow.

 ```
-cd ~/Desktop/code/first-python-notebook
+cd ~/code/first-python-notebook
 pipenv shell
 invoke code.push
 ```